omin23/Monitoring-The-Future-Analysis/README.md

 ### Introduction to Columns

+* <span style="background-color: #ccc5fc">PolBel: </span> A catagorical variable that indicates one's political leaning.
+The variable we are trying to predict using our classifier.
-* <span style="background-color: #a199f7">NumSibilings: </span> A numeric variable that identifies of sibilings one has.
+* <span style="background-color: #ccc5fc">NumSibilings: </span> A numeric variable that identifies of sibilings one has.
 It allows us to idetify how many poeple of that person's generation they have in thier home life.
-* <span style="background-color: #a199f7">SibilingBool: </span> A boolean variable that identifies if one has sibilings or not.
-This allows us to assess wether simply having sibilings to any capacity changes one's political leaning.
+* <span style="background-color: #ccc5fc">BR/SRinhouse: </span> A boolean value that identifies if one has sibilings in thier house.
+This allows us to see the effect of multiple sibilings.
-* <span style="background-color: #a199f7">NonRelBool: </span> A boolean variable that identifies if one lives with Non-Relatives (nannies, roomate, etc.).
-This allows us to observe how living in palces where a one is lives with Non-Relative(s) affects thier political leaning.
+* <span style="background-color: #ccc5fc">FatherPres: </span> A boolean variable that identifies wether thier father is present.
+This allows us to observe an crucial node is an adolecent's Social Network.
-* <span style="background-color: #a199f7">FriendSAT: </span> A categorical variable that identifies how satisfied one is with thier friends.
-This allows us to measure one asepct of Social Funtion.
+* <span style="background-color: #ccc5fc">MotherPres: </span> A boolean variable that identifies wether thier father is present.
+This allows us to observe an crucial node is an adolecent's Social Network.
-* <span style="background-color: #a199f7">ParentSAT: </span> A categorical variable that identifies how satisfied one is with thier parents.
-This allows us to measure one asepct of Social Funtion.
+* <span style="background-color: #ccc5fc">Lonely: </span> A catagorical variable that identifies how lonley one feels.
+Among all the variables,the one that is direct and clearly associated with this study.
+* <span style="background-color: #ccc5fc">WishMoreFrinds: </span> A catagorical variable that identfies how strongly one feels about wanting to make more friends.
+Strongly indicates one's Social Network State.
-* <span style="background-color: #a199f7">TrustPPl: </span> A categorical variable that identifies how one feels abour trusting people .
-This allows us to measure one asepct of Social Funtion.
+* <span style="background-color: #ccc5fc">UsuallyFriends: </span> A catagorical variable that identifies wether one belives they have friends to spend time with.
+Another strong indicator of how strong the state of one's Social Network is.
-* <span style="background-color: #a199f7">AlcAlone: </span>

-* <span style="background-color: #a199f7">FatherPres: </span>

-* <span style="background-color: #a199f7">MotherPres: </span>

-* <span style="background-color: #a199f7">Lonely: </span>

-* <span style="background-color: #a199f7">NumGoOut: </span>